Ant2000/CustomJWT/README.md

 Note - This function is not meant to initialise class variables.
 It only deallocates memory.
 Continuously calling clear() and allocateJWTMemory() may cause heap fragmentation.<br><br>

 <h2 id="method-2">2.
 Providing own memory</h2>
-This method is for those who are not comfortable with using dynamic memory allocation in a microcontroller enviornment.
+This method is for those who are not comfortable with using dynamic memory allocation in a microcontroller environment.
 This method is pretty much same as the "It Just Works" method except in this case, the variables for storage of JWT output are expected to be provided in the constructor.
 Additionally, since the memory allocation is static, the <b>allocateJWTMemory</b> and <b>clear</b> functions will not be used in this case.
 In this method, the memory must be initialised before creating the CustomJWT object.
 For example:

 ```